 For most, even celebrities like Naomi Campbell, having a tax debt does not have a Hollywood fairy tale ending.
-Taxpayers wrongly attempt to try and handle the IRS themselves, and the ending can be one of the worst financial choices of their lives.
+Taxpayers wrongly attempt to try and handle the IRS themselves.
+And the ending can be one of the worst financial choices of their lives.
 Imagine going into a courtroom without an attorney representing your rights?
 The results would be disastrous.
-The same consideration must be paid to your tax debt.
+You must pay the same consideration to your tax debt.
 When the IRS has failed repeatedly to collect back taxes through letters, phone calls and threats, they will begin the process of forced collections.
-This process can be complicated, stressful and incredibly costly.
-The amount of time and energy spent for most taxpayers going back and forth acquiescing to the IRS’s demands can be daunting, and most are ill prepared to successfully bring resolution.
+This complicated process can prove to be stressful and incredibly costly.
+Most taxpayers spend an overwhelming amount of time and energy going back and forth acquiescing to the IRS’s demands.
+Meanwhile, most are ill prepared to successfully bring resolution.

 The most important and overlooked aspect of tax relief is to prevent tax debt from accruing altogether.
 The quicker you make your tax debt a priority, the quicker and easier it is to bring resolution.
 If left alone, a tax debt will not only grow through applied penalties and interest, sometimes doubling, tripling, even quadrupling the original amount owed, but will eventually be collected, either on your terms, or theirs.
 That’s one ending most want to avoid.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.